In 1999, City Council established a

 received its initial NPDES Permit July 16, 2003,

 for 5 years.
 The permit established strategies for

 reducing pollutants in the City’s stormwater runoff and

 for improving water quality.
 The City is currently in

-the second cycle of the permit, valid until 2013.
+the third cycle of the permit, valid until 2018.